aitap/svglineplot.cpp/README.md

 processes is a huge pain in the neck (and some deadlocks may be unavoidable, depending on the program in question).

 Since the plot I needed was *really* simple, this came to life.
+Features:

+* Tufte-style line plots in black and white, multiple lines allowed, SVG1.2 output
+* Settings: margins, font size (in fractions of the plot dimensions), approximate number of "nice" tics on the axes, line stroke width (in CSS units)
+* Subsampling: avoid drawing a line segment if it's shorter than given fraction of the plot dimensions

 What does it look like?
 =======================